Skip to main content

 Polymorphism in @dataplan/pg

-Polymorphism in PostgreSQL schemas can take many forms. @dataplan/pg has two main ways of dealing with this polymorphism: pgSelect (which is polymorphic capable so long as all the data either comes from a single table, or a single table left-joined to additional tables), and pgUnionAll (which allows you to pull data from multiple different (independent) database tables via the SQL UNION ALL construct).
+Polymorphism in PostgreSQL schemas can take many forms, and each have their own trade-offs. @dataplan/pg has two main ways of querying polymorphic data: pgSelect (for querying either a single table for all types or a single table left-joined to tables with additional data for each type), and pgUnionAll (for querying multiple different (independent) database tables via the SQL UNION ALL construct).
 These two step classes are similar in many ways, but pgUnionAll is much more limited in order to maintain performance even when dealing with complex setups.

 Types of polymorphism supported